Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 - Alabama has six wins against the spread in 12 games this year.

-- Alabama is 6-6 against the spread and 11-1 overall in games when it scores more than 6.9 points.
+- Alabama is 6-5 against the spread and 11-1 overall when the team notches more than 6.9 points.

-- This year the Crimson Tide have 10 turnovers, six fewer than the Bulldogs have takeaways (16).
+- The Crimson Tide have turned the ball over 10 times, six fewer times than the Bulldogs have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.